Xenorathian/seproject/README.md

    2) Click on login button at page header

-   3) Fill out the login form with given credentials
+   3) Fill out the login form with credentials, which you received from us

    4) Click submit button